hidro-iri/Borinot/operation/4_flight_procedure.md

 ⚠️ When flying with the MPC, two persons are required:
 - one flying the drone (on the radio controller)
 - one taking care of the MPC Interface (controlling state machine and MPC command)
+- > ⚠️ The person on the MPC interface should count 3..2..1..0 before sending any command

 TIPs: If you plan to use the MPC, put the trajectory + goto command directly into the MPC Interface launched on the laptop and restart the mpc launch file.
 This will save time (and battery) during flight